TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-gen1-security-dataencryption.md

 * For your General purpose and Memory optimized SKU does not have data encryption, ensure that your server has [large storage](https://docs.microsoft.com/azure/mysql/concepts-pricing-tiers#storage)
 * You can set **Infrastructure double Encryption** for your Azure Database for MySQL from [the portal](https://docs.microsoft.com/azure/mysql/howto-double-encryption)
 * Currently, this feature supported only in East US, South Central US, and West US.
 For more information, see [limitations](https://docs.microsoft.com/azure/mysql/concepts-infrastructure-double-encryption#limitations).

+* **Why Data Encryption is not available for my Azure Database for MySQL server?** Please note that Support for this functionality is limited to General Purpose and Memory Optimized pricing tiers and **only** supported in regions and servers which support storage up to 16TB.
+Read more on [MySQL data encryption Limitations](https://docs.microsoft.com/azure/mysql/concepts-data-encryption-mysql#limitations).

 ## **Recommended Documents**